cocos/cocos-docs/en/animation/curve-editor.md

 ### Moving curves up and down

-The whole curve can be dragged up and down directly after tapping the curve.
+The whole curve can be dragged up and down directly after double tapping the curve.